ktxby Kaelio

 Need a warehouse to play with?

 Try ktx against a real data stack - Postgres, dbt, Metabase, and Notion pre-loaded with the Orbit demo corpus.
-The page lists demo credentials you can paste straight into ktx setup.
+Hit copy agent setup on the page for a one-shot prompt that has an agent install the full four-source demo, or grab the raw credentials to paste into ktx setup yourself.

-You can ask an agent such as Claude Code, Codex, Cursor, or OpenCode to install and configure ktx for you.
-The
+Or, ask an AI agent to install and configure ktx for you.

 Prompt